HITGIF/TextFieldBoxes/README.md

 ```

 ### SBT:
-Add it in your build.sbt at the end of resolvers:
 ```scala
 resolvers += "jitpack" at "https://jitpack.io"
 ```
-Add the dependency:
 ```scala
 libraryDependencies += "com.github.HITGIF" % "TextFieldBoxes" % "-SNAPSHOT"
 ```

 ### Leiningen:
-Add it in your project.clj at the end of repositories:
 ```scala
 :repositories [["jitpack" "https://jitpack.io"]]
 ```
-Add the dependency:
 ```scala
 :dependencies [[com.github.hitgif/textfieldboxes "-SNAPSHOT"]]
 ```